 In this episode of the Magnetic Memory Method Podcast, you’ll hear directly from him.

 Because Michael’s a memory enthusiast who was t-boned by an SUV at 55 miles per hour.

 As a result, Michael suffered multiple injuries and a brain hemorrhage that left him with short term memory loss.

-In this interview you’ll learn Michael’s personalized Memory Palace methods and how to get started on creating your own.
+In this interview you’ll learn Michael’s personalized Memory Palace methods and wound up healing his memory.